AconexOfficial/ComfyUI_GOAT_Nodes/README.md

 ## Installation

-To install these custom nodes, follow do one of the following things below:
+To install these custom nodes, do one of the following things below:

 <em>Method 1: Clone the repository into your custom nodes folder</em>